 Product Difference: Either.
 Products may be homogeneous or differentiated.

 Ability to Affect Price: Yes.
 With oligopolies, there is usually a mutual interdependence between firms.
 The actions of one firm impact the actions (and profit) of other firms).
 Oligopolies are prone to collusion or the formation of cartels which set production quantities low and prices high.
-When collusion is successful oligopolies function as monopolies.
+When cartels are successful oligopolies function as monopolies.
 Governments often regulate oligopolies and attempt to prevent collusion and cartels while encouraging competition through anti-trust laws.
 These anti-trust policies reduce monopoly power among firms.
 Fortunately, since there is an incentive to cheat, collusive agreements often break down even without anti-trust laws.

 Barriers to Entry: High barriers which make it difficult for new firms to enter the market.
 Barriers include high start-up costs, government regulations, customer loyalty, etc.